 You are here

 Students who exempt out of core courses replace them with electives to fulfill the MBA requirement of 60 academic points taken in residence at the School.
 Fifty-four of these credits must consist of Business School courses.
-Students may count a combined maximum of six credits of independent study, field studies, and courses from other Columbia schools toward the MBA degree.
+Students may count a combined maximum of six credits of independent study, cross-cultural seminar, and courses from other Columbia schools toward the MBA degree.

 A failed core course must be repeated; a failed elective must either be repeated or replaced by another.